 In the third quarter of 2016, we began shipments of our Enphase AC BatteryTM to distributors in Australia and New Zealand.
+In the fourth quarter of 2016, we started shipping our AC Battery to customers in the United States, France, the United Kingdom and the Netherlands.
 The Enphase AC Battery is a scalable, modular energy storage system with a 1.2kWh energy capacity.
-We began shipments to customers in the United States, France, the United Kingdom and the Netherlands in the fourth quarter of 2016.